 - Does it help achieve the goals and objectives originally defined?

 If you answered yes to the above questions, then kudos to you.
 Well done!
 Celebrate and launch this masterpiece.
-If you’re answers are no, then go back through and focus on the items you missed.
-The extra time you put in now, will be paid back ten fold by happy website visitors.
+If your answers are no, then go back through and focus on the items you missed.
+The extra time you put in now will be paid back ten fold by happy website visitors.